 Easing Tuition Payments

-Creighton University offers students a payment program that can be set up for fall and spring semesters.
+Creighton University offers students a payment plan that can be set up for the summer, fall and spring semesters.
 See Financial Arrangements Information for the complete details.

 All financial aid advanced by Creighton University must be used to pay tuition, fees, and University board and room charges before any other direct or indirect educational costs.
 The stated limits refer to the maximum amount of a loan; the specific amount granted will be governed by funds available at the time of application.
 All aid received by a student is used to calculate federal loan eligibility, regardless of source.